 1. Harmony at home:

 Parents can avoid unpleasant situations with their kids at home as the rules, responsibilities, and expectations are well-known.
 Children are not rude and parents are not harsh.
-They have an open talk on contentious issues rather than shout at each other.
+They have an open talk on contentious issues and have a healthy communication structure rather than shout at each other.

 The positive environment at home adds to the development of the child into a better human being, who is sensitive towards others.

 There is a balance between love and discipline.
 Parents take care not to indulge their children so much that they are spoiled.
 At times when they realize that the balance is being lost, they take care to set it right again.

 Children are motivated to work hard and attain better results as parents encourage them by being supportive.
 They recognize the effort the child puts in and measure his success by his sincerity to perform and not by the final result.

 Children will learn to be assertive when they grow up.
 They will know how to say ‘no’ without hurting others because they have seen their parents doing that to them.
 They take control of the situation as they are confident about dealing with it.